This Southern Mountain Town Has Vineyards, Waterfalls, and Relaxation

 You can tell a lot about the spirit of an area by hearing its music, and fortunately, there is no shortage of live music in Blue Ridge.
 Every Thursday evening between Memorial Day weekend and the end of September, there’s a weekly outdoor jam session series called Pickin in the Park at Horseshoe Bend Park in McCaysville, making for a great free nearby activity if you visit during the late spring or the summer.
-And if you’re hoping to make that drive to Blue Ridge sooner rather than later, you can find live music at The Dogwood on select dates until February 27, bin322 on select dates until March 26, and Misty Mountain Hops on select dates until April 30, among countless other breweries and wineries.
+And if you’re hoping to make that drive to Blue Ridge sooner rather than later, you can find live music at The Dogwood and Misty Mountain Hops.

 Even though Blue Ridge is a mountain town, the area still has plenty of exciting events happening year-round, from Presidents Day weekend festivities to holiday parades in December.
-This spring, however, Blue Ridge visitors can look forward to a myriad of annual festivals, including the Spring Plein Air Festival, Trout & Outdoor Adventures Festival on April 30, Spring Arts in the Park over Memorial Day weekend, and the Spring Old Farmers Market Craft Fair for the final two weekends of April.
+This spring, however, Blue Ridge visitors can look forward to a myriad of annual festivals, including the Spring Plein Air Festival, and the Trout & Outdoor Adventures Festival on April 29.
 For an even more memorable trip to Blue Ridge, plan your trip around its popular annual festivities.

 There’s no shortage of waterfall viewing opportunities in the Blue Ridge area.
 You’ll have to hike to get to many of them, but trust us, it’s worth it!
 If you’re not sure which one to start with, try Long Creek Falls, but there’s also Fall Branch and Sea Creek Falls if one just isn’t enough.